 The band played a couple of medium-strong hits, including Philadelphia Freedom, then Rocket Man as song number three.
 The aging crowd went wild.
-I noticed the men had gray heads, but the women‘s hair was all dyed, my two friends and myself as no exception.
+I noticed the men had gray heads, but all the women‘s hair was dyed, my two friends and myself as no exception.

 Then some more medium hits, and then Tiny Dancer.
 The crowd went wild again.
 I looked around and saw most everyone singing along, even a young teen girl in the row ahead of us.